New Commission

 This piece, commissioned by Greenebaum Enterprises, has been completed and is awaiting installation at Maple Lawn, one of Greenebaum’s award-winning real estate developments in Howard County, Maryland.
 The stainless steel sculpture stands 15 feet high, with three swans spanning six feet ascending into flight.
+Each of the three swans has a wing span of six feet.

 Fallen Star Memorial